virgowolf/deep-learning/README.md

 ## DEEP LEARNING NEURAL NETWORK MODEL

 ## Overview
-The purpose of this analysis is to create a neural network model to predict whether a grantee of the nonprofit foundation Alphabet Soup will be successful.
+This analysis aims to create a neural network model to predict whether a grantee of the nonprofit foundation Alphabet Soup will be successful.
 I utilized a dataset with information on over 34,000 historical grantees.
 The model I created can help the foundation determine which investments have the greatest probability of favorable returns in the future with 73% accuracy.

 ## Results
 ### Data Preprocessing